TheCouponBureau-org/basket-validation-function/java/IntegrationGuide.md

 ValidationResult result = BasketValidator.validateBasketHelper(input);
 ```

-What happens inside this second validation pass:
+What happens inside this call:

-1. TCB `retailer/redeem` is called with `pre_process = "yes"`.
+1. TCB `retailer/redeem` is called with `pre_process = "yes"`
-2. TCB validates whether each coupon is currently usable.
+2. TCB validates whether each coupon is currently usable
-3. Coupons not returned in `newly_redeemed` are removed.
+3. Coupons not returned in `newly_redeemed` are removed
-4. The SDK uses the updated `purchase_requirement` returned by TCB.
+4. The SDK uses the updated `purchase_requirement` returned by TCB
-5. Final basket validation runs on the TCB-confirmed coupon set.
+5. Final basket validation runs on the TCB-confirmed coupon set

 Response: